MapleStory-Archive/MapleClientEditTemplate/README.md

 ### DebugView
 In order to see the debug log output you can use this program: https://docs.microsoft.com/en-us/sysinternals/downloads/debugview

+### Tutorial
+I recorded a tutorial on how to use this package which can be watched here: https://www.youtube.com/watch?v=Yr5IOhc5sPk
+ALSO: Join the discord for support! https://discord.gg/tmyac7tU

 ### Current Status
 This project is in active development by myself (Minimum Delta).
 Issue/feature requests are appreciated.
 The project is in alpha stage, so do not expect it to work perfectly (even though it should work pretty well).